lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 ### Enhance our decorator

-A decorator is injected implicitly in any workflow and it could surprise the users to see that something has been added to their workflow but they can't explain where it comes from.
+A decorator is injected implicitly in any pipeline run, and it could surprise the users to see that something has been added to their pipeline but they can't explain where it comes from.
 We are going to improve it using diverse ways:

 - add an icon to brand your decorator
-- add a readme-like giving information regarding your decorator
+- add a readme-like experience that provides information regarding your decorator
 - a hint in its title
 - a log message

-First, we need to help our users that the injected steps are not here by mistake or by their hand.
+First, we need to help our users that the injected steps are not here accidentally or by their hand.
 I like to add "(injected)" in the title of the steps as a hint.

 ```yaml
 steps: